artorias305/osu-player-info-cli/README.md

 # osu-player-info-cli

-A simple CLI tool to fetch and display osu! player information using the osu-api-extended and @clack/prompts.
+A simple CLI tool to fetch and display osu! player information using the osu-api-extended.

 ## Features